 During the seasonal period, the bookie will have made some profits.
 Considering a bookie can get more than ten players each week, this profit could go even higher.
 Moreover, there are other things to consider.

 For example, more players will flock to your sportsbook to make bets for the NFL playoffs, the college football National Championship, and the Super Bowl.
-Other sports that would attract huge revenue include Major League Baseball (MLB), National Basketball Association (NBA), NCAA Men’s College Basketball Tournament, live and digital casino, horse racing, and other non-traditional options such as U.S Presidential Election, politics, and T.V.
+Other sports that would attract huge revenue include Major League Baseball (MLB), National Basketball Association (NBA), NCAA Men’s College Basketball Tournament, live and digital casinos, horse racing, and other non-traditional options such as U.S Presidential Election, politics, and T.V.

 How Much Do Bookies Make With PPH Software?